GR3YH4TT3R93/zellij-nav.nvim/README.md

 - `:ZellijClosePane` - Close current Zellij pane.
 - `:ZellijNewPaneSplit` - Open a Zellij pane below.
 - `:ZellijNewPaneVSplit` - Open a Zellij pane to the right.
+- `:ZellijToggleFloatingPanes` - Show/hide floating panes; if none are open, one will be opened

 #### Tab Commands